Buddhism

 -

-The Vajrayana Authority: The Tantras (Broad Vajrayana) and The Tibetan Canon (Tibetan Buddhism - A form of Vajrayana)
+The Vajrayana: The Tantras (Broad Vajrayana) and The Tibetan Canon (Tibetan Buddhism - A form of Vajrayana)

 -